m-lego/m65/notes/assembly.md

 ![switches front](pics/switches_1.jpg)

+!!! warning

     some switches do not fit tight (kailh for example) you will need to be creative and use a hardcover book or something to turn then on the over side to solder.

 ![switches front](pics/switches_2.jpg)